MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 :::image type="content" source="../../../assets/images/tabs/tabs-sso-prompt.png" alt-text="Tab single sign-on dialog prompt":::

 After you receive access token in success callback, decode access token to view claims for that token.
-Optionally, manually copy and paste access token into a tool, such as [jwt.ms](https://jwt.ms/).
-If you aren't receiving the UPN in the returned access token, add it as an [optional claim](/azure/active-directory/develop/active-directory-optional-claims) in Azure AD.
+Optionally, manually copy and paste access token into a tool, such as jwt.ms.
+If you aren't receiving the UPN in the returned access token, add it as an optional claim in Azure AD.

-For more information, see [access tokens](/azure/active-directory/develop/access-tokens).

 ### Pass the access token to server-side code

 If you need to access web APIs on your server, or additional services such as Microsoft Graph, you'll need to pass the access token to your server-side code.
 The access token provides access (for the authenticated user) to your web APIs.
 The server-side code can also parse the token for [identity information](#use-the-access-token-as-an-identity-token), if needed.

-> [!NOTE]
-> There are many libraries available for different languages and platforms that can help simplify the code you write.
-For more information, see [Overview of the Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview).

 If you need to pass the access token to get Microsoft Graph data, see [Acquire token for MS Graph](tab-sso-token-graph.md).